ladybug-tools/ladybug-web/analemma3-3d/README.md

 * 3D terrain for the entire Globe
 * Support for 19 levels of zoom
 * 3D buildings at zoom levels 15 and 16
-* Many raster map overlays
+* Many raster map overlays from Mapbox, Google, OSM etc
-* Go to any location on Earth by entering a plac name or address
+* Go to any location on Earth by entering a place name or address
-* Display a variety of Solar energy effects
+* Display a variety of Solar parameters analemmas, solar range and solar access
-* Works on tablets and mobile devices
+* Access on tablets and mobile devices